 News from The Forest

-Looking for a summer getaway?
-As of right now, our Cottage is available (weekly only): May 31-June 6, June 14-20, June 21-27, August 2-8, August 9-15, and August 16-22.
-It goes for $1400 for the week and sleeps up to 5 people, has a full kitchen, washer/dryer, pool privileges, and is only 1/2 block from Lake Michigan and the Douglas Public Beach.
-There’s nothing better than a summer vacation near the beach!
-There is still nightly availability for this spring, and yes, it’s pet friendly.
-For more info, visit The Sherwood Forest Cottage or give us a call at 800-838-1246.
+Our Cottage is getting booked up for the summer, but here’s what we have left: May 31-June 6, June 14-20, and June 21-27.
+It goes for $1400 for the week and sleeps up to 5 people, has a full kitchen, washer/dryer, pool privileges, and is only 1/2 block from Lake Michigan and the public beach.
+And of course, there is still nightly availability for this spring and fall, and yes, it’s pet friendly.
+For more info, visit the Sherwood Forest Cottage.

 Melt Your Stress Away Package